Queens of the Stone Age: 2011–2014: ...Like Clockwork

 Plans to record a follow-up to Era Vulgaris had been mentioned since 2008, but recording would not begin until August 2012.
 In March 2011, Homme stated, "Doing the rehearsals for the first record is really defining the new one.
 It's been turning the new record into something else.
 What we were doing was bluesy, and now it's turned into this trancey, broken thing.
 The robots are coming home!"
 According to Homme, the album would be finished by the end of 2012.
 He explained to BBC Radio 1, "We're going to take our one last break that we would get for a month, come back and do Glastonbury, then immediately jump in the studio.
 Our record will be done by the end of the year.
 We have enough songs."

 In November 2011, Alain Johannes stated in regard to his studio work with the band: "We had a late night with Queens of the Stone Age again. [...]
 Just putting in days, super top secret, but it's going to be amazing.
 I'm really excited about it. [...]
 Once we start the process, it goes to completion.
 So I can't say exactly when, but it's a really good start."

-On August 20, 2012, the band stated via a Facebook status update that they were "recording" their new album.

 In September 2012, it was revealed that Homme and producer Dave Sardy co-wrote and recorded a song entitled "Nobody To Love," which is featured during the end credits of the film End of Watch.

 In November 2012, Homme informed BBC's Zane Lowe that Joey Castillo had left the band and that drums on the new album would be performed by Dave Grohl, who also performed on Songs for the Deaf.
 Homme also confirmed with Lowe that the album would be released prior to their performance at the Download Festival in June 2013.
 In addition to Grohl, other former members contributing to the album include former bassists Nick Oliveri and Johannes, and vocalist Mark Lanegan.

 A number of collaborations from different musicians were announced for ...Like Clockwork, including Nine Inch Nails frontman Trent Reznor, Scissor Sisters frontman Jake Shears, Brody Dalle, and Elton John.

 In early 2013, Homme and fellow Queens contributors including Alain Johannes and Chris Goss recorded for the soundtrack of Dave Grohl's Sound City: Real to Reel.
 Goss, Johannes and Homme were on three tracks each.
 Homme's notably included a collaboration with Grohl and Trent Reznor called Mantra, and he was also featured in the film in an interview segment.
 Goss and Johannes were both featured members in the Sound City Players, playing Masters of Reality, Eleven, and Desert Sessions songs, as well as their penned tunes from the soundtrack.
 Former Kyuss bassist Scott Reeder also contributed to the soundtrack.